 This website is not intended for children and we do not knowingly collect data relating to children.
 The minimum age limit for viewing this website is at least 18 years of age.

-The Transform cosmetic surgery group (TFHC Limited) is made up of different legal entities and who are owned by Aurelius.
-This privacy notice is issued on behalf of the Transform cosmetic surgery group so when we mention Transform, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Transform cosmetic surgery group responsible for processing your data.
+Transform Healthcare Limited is made up of different legal entities which are owned by Y1 Capital.
+This privacy notice is issued on behalf of Transform Healthcare Limited, meaning that when 'we', 'us' or 'our' is mentioned in this privacy notice, this refers to the relevant company in the Transform Healthcare Limited group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.

 We have appointed a Data Protection Officer (DPO), who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.